CAA381/hands-on/exercises/A2/README.md

 ## Monitor Pipeline Execution

-After Jenkins discovered your branch, it automatically started executing the `Jenkinsfile` in the root of the project.
-For SAP Cloud SDK projects, this is always a generic loader which references the SAP Cloud SDK pipeline defintion which is maintained in the open source repository on https://github.com/SAP/cloud-s4-sdk-pipeline.
+After Jenkins discovered your branch, it automatically started executing the SAP Cloud SDK pipeline.

-> Note: Feel free to have a look into the generic `Jenkinsfile` in your project.
-By setting `pipelineVersion` to a specific release, you can fix the pipeline to a specific released version.
-This is recommended for productive projects.
-Conducting a pipeline update to the most recent release is then just a matter of changing the value of `pipelineVersion`, ideally verified via a pull request.

 Let's inspect the progress of our pipeline execution:
 * Go back to the Jenkins landing page on http://localhost:8080.